 The Tax Law's New Way Of Measuring Inflation Could Take A Toll On Taxpayers

-Among the big changes contained in the tax overhaul signed by President Trump last week is a little-remarked-upon provision changing the way inflation is calculated.
+A little-remarked-upon provision changing the way inflation is calculated is among the big changes contained in the tax overhaul signed by President Trump last week.

 The new method, using the so-called "chained" consumer price index to determine when to adjust tax brackets and eligibility for deductions, is expected to push more Americans into higher tax brackets more quickly.
 In the past, the tax code used the traditional CPI measure issued by the Labor Department each month.